MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

 Tracking and managing potential customers and sales opportunities throughout the [sales process](#sales-process-and-stages), from initial contact to closing the deal, is called [lead and opportunity](#key-entities) management.
 It involves three processes:

-- **Lead scoring** is a system for ranking leads based on their likelihood to make a purchase, using criteria such as engagement, demographics, and behavior.
+- **Lead scoring** is a system for ranking leads based on their likelihood of making a purchase.
+It uses criteria such as engagement, demographics, and behavior.
 Lead scores help sales teams prioritize their efforts on the most promising prospects.

-- **Lead qualification** is the process of determining whether a lead has the potential to become a customer, based on such factors as level of interest, budget, and purchasing authority.
+- **Lead qualification** is the process of determining whether a lead has the potential to become a customer.
+It's based on such factors as level of interest, budget, and purchasing authority.

 - **Opportunity management** is the practice of guiding and nurturing qualified leads through the sales process, with the goal of converting them to customers by addressing their needs, concerns, and objections.